 behavior on Nero's part, apart from the occasional night of

-bar hopping.
+partying.
 And there were plenty of swell improvements in

 Roman life, society, and its administration.
 Seneca